atom/atom/docs/rfcs/004-session-management.md

 ## Explanation

-A _Project_ is the unit of persistent window state in Atom related to a coherent development effort.
+A _Session_ is the unit of persistent window state in Atom related to a coherent development effort.
 It includes:

 * The set of root folders;
 * Pane and dock configuration;